Aruba is getting a lot of attention these days.

 There are some small reefs that are accessible from the beach, like the one I swam to from the all-inclusive Riu Palace.
 Snorkeling gear, as well as other non-motorized water sports, are included as part of the Riu’s amenities.
 If this is all the snorkeling you need on your trip, then the Riu Palace might be a great place to stay.

-Another place to visit is the Arikok National Park, where you can explore various caves and admire the cacti-speckled scenery.
+You can explore lots of caves and admire the cacti-speckled scenery.
 For a seriously intense off-roading experience, take the jeep down to Aruba’s natural pool.
 This drive is not recommended for the faint of heart!

-We ended in Oranjestad, which is Aruba’s largest city.
+If you get bored head to Oranjestad, which is Aruba’s largest city.
 It’s also the place where the cruise ships dock.
 There’s no shortage of entertainment around the port with numerous restaurants, bars, cafes and shopping malls.

 With well over two hundred restaurants to choose from, there is a pricing and flavor for everyone.
 You can easily dine at restaurants where local fishermen are bringing in fresh catch or at one of twenty-two venues where you can dine with your feet in the sand or toes in the water while watching our magnificent sunsets or under the stars at night.

 For one of the most posh and romantic sunset dining experiences, make reservations in advance for a table at Passions on the Beach.
 While shoes may be optional at this upscale beach restaurant, which is affiliated with the Amsterdam Manor (J.E.
 Irausquin Blvd, Noord), it’s the kind of place where you might run into a celebrity or witness someone get a marriage proposal.

 If you are looking for a drinking hole that’s not part of a hotel but still easy on the wallet, I recommending an establishment on the pier in Palm Beach called Bugaloe (J.E.
 Irausquin Blvd 79, Noord).
 This vibe of this bar is Caribbean chill with a live band and pocket-friendly happy hour specials.

 It’s wonderful that Aruba has so many options, enabling visitors the ability to customize their vacation.
 No matter your travel style, chances are pretty good you’ll fall in love with Aruba, an unsurpassed island paradise where adventure awaits.

+P.S.
 Looking for more about Aruba?
 Use the Search Box at the top.